Merzasphor/MWSE/docs/source/lua/api/timer/start.rst

 Accepts parameters through a table with the given keys:

 type (`number`_)
     Default: ``timer.simulate``.
 Type of the timer.
-This value can be timer.simulate, timer.game and timer.real.
+This value can be timer.simulate, timer.game or timer.real.

 duration (`number`_)
     Duration of the timer.
 The method of time passing depends on the timer type.